 With nothing left to lose but time, I headed out to meet him at the Grinnell Water Works Building.
 At first, I could only sigh in disbelief at the old building that was under renovation.
 How could this place with the funny roof possibly meet my clients’ needs?

 But when I entered the lobby I sensed something very different.
 Something wonderful.
 This factory had been restored with care to leave the soul of the building intact.

 Then I stepped into the studio my broker had in mind for me.
 I was mesmerized by the natural light flooding in from the giant windows.
 “This is it,” I thought.
 We moved in two months later.

-After nearly ten years I am still amazed at the impact the building has on people.
+After nearly almost two decades in the building I am still amazed at the impact the building has on people.
 As clients walk through our door they say, “Wow.
 What’s the story behind this place?”
 I decided to find out.

 The Story of the Grinnell Water Works Building

 In 1881, engineer Frederick Grinnell patented the automatic sprinkling system, which no longer required manual activation.
 In the many decades that followed, the Grinnell Company was the leading manufacturer of sprinkler systems in the world.
 Grinnell sprinklers were installed in thousands of buildings and were credited with saving thousands of lives.
 In his prime, Grinnell took out some 40 patents for improvements to the sprinkler system, and also invented the automatic fire-alarm system.

 When Grinnell considered sites for expansion beyond New England, he settled on Charlotte.
 Located in the heart of the region’s textile corridor, Charlotte was emerging as a southern manufacturing center.
 Within a radius of one hundred miles around Charlotte were nearly 300 cotton mills.
 In Mecklenburg County there were already 181 factories.